-Energy Future, the largest power producer in Texas formerly known as TXU, faces a material restructuring within 12 months as it struggles to make debt (TXU) payments amid a collapse in natural gas prices that set electricity rates, Moody’s Investors Service said in a Feb.
+Energy Future, the largest power producer in Texas formerly known as TXU, faces a material restructuring within 12 months as it struggles to make debt (TXU:US) payments amid a collapse in natural gas prices that set electricity rates, Moody’s Investors Service said in a Feb.
 26 note.
 Energy Future’s private-equity owners, led by KKR & Co.
-(KKR) and TPG Capital, have sought to protect Oncor from a potential restructuring by paying off intercompany loans while changing the terms of outstanding bonds to isolate the regulated distribution unit.
+(KKR:US) and TPG Capital, have sought to protect Oncor from a potential restructuring by paying off intercompany loans while changing the terms of outstanding bonds to isolate the regulated distribution unit.

 Allan Koenig, a spokesman for Dallas-based Energy Future, declined to comment on the report.